xiix0/scam/README.md

-You will pioneer the first Martian colony.
+You recoil from the crude; you tend naturally toward the exquisite.